engagingnewsproject/enp-platform/Readme.md

 17. Edit the wp_config file
     *   Go to the line containing `/** MySQL database password */`
     *   Ensure the password and username are 'root'.
-The host should be `local)host`
+The host should be `localhost`
+18. Change the PHP.ini settings.
+This allows us to use PHP short tags.
+    *   Open `/usr/local/etc/php/7.1/php.ini`
+    *   Search for the variable `short_open_tag` and set it to On.
+    *   Run these commands to ensure it gets activated.

+        ```
+        valet stop
+        brew services stop php71
+        ```

+    *   Run `php-fpm -i` to output the settings for php and search for `short_open_tag => On => On` to make sure it worked.
-18. In the Local App under the Local Sites tab click View Site button to open
+19. In the Local App under the Local Sites tab click View Site button to open
     *   the site([http://localhost:10000/](http://localhost:10000/wp-admin/)) &
     *   Admin button to open the WP admin([http://localhost:10000/wp-admin/](http://localhost:10000/wp-admin/)).
+20. TODO: browser refreshing (browsersync)

 ## Important Links